Rational points of quiver moduli spaces: Introduction

 \textbf{Notation.} For a scheme $S$ over a field $k$ and a field extension $L/k$, we denote by $S_L$ the base change of $S$ to $L$.
 For a point $s \in S$, we let $\kappa(s)$ denote the residue field of $s$.
 A quiver $Q=(V,A,h,t)$ is an oriented graph, consisting of a finite vertex set $V$, a finite arrow set $A$, a tail map $t:A\lra V$ and a head map $h:A\lra V$.

-\textbf{Acknowledgements.} We thank the referees of a previous version of this paper, for suggesting that we relate our results to twisted quiver representations.
-V.H. would like to thank Simon Pepin Lehalleur for several very fruitful discussions, which helped turned this suggestion into what is now $\S$\ref{sec_gerbes_and_twisted_reps}.
+\textbf{Acknowledgements.} We thank the referees of a previous version of this paper, for suggesting that we relate our results to twisted quiver representations and for calling our attention to other arithmetic contexts in which fields of moduli are also studied.
+V.H. would like to thank Simon Pepin Lehalleur for several very fruitful discussions, which helped turned the former suggestion into what is now $\S$\ref{sec_gerbes_and_twisted_reps}.